LaunchCodeEducation/lchs/src/chapters/local-dev/introduction.rst

 .. figure:: figures/CLI-example.png
    :alt: Sample command line interface.
+   :width: 80%

-   A CLI with commands navigating the same file paths as the GUI above.
+   A CLI showing commands for navigating a file tree.

+.. index:: ! terminal, ! shell

-The application responsible for running a CLI is called a **terminal**, and the program interpreting the commands is called the **shell**.
+The application responsible for running a CLI is called a **terminal**.
+The program that interprets the commands is called the **shell**.

 .. admonition:: Note